mz0121coder/carbon-offset-simulator/README.md

 ## Tech Stack

-**Client:** React, Vite, Recoil, TailwindCSS, Recharts

-- React and Vite for building a fast, optimised frontend (with routing from React Router DOM).
+- React and Vite for building a fast, optimised frontend
-- Recoil is a global state management library (similar to Redux) for small to medium sized projects and prototypes.
-- TailwindCSS was used due to its efficiency and high levels of customisation.
+- TailwindCSS for styling (mostly just personal preference)
-- Recharts for charting with React.
+- Recharts for displaying the offsets & expenses

-Local Storage is used to keep state between runs on the client side.
+Local Storage is used to keep state between runs.

-**Server:** Node, JSON Server

-- Node to run and debug JavaScript code locally.
-- JSON Server was used early in the project to create a mock REST API to test various endpoints and CRUD operations before transferring to the deployed version.

-**Testing:** Codium AI

-- Codium is an AI powered VS code extension for generating local functional and component tests.
-- In the future I might also implement end to end testing with Cypress.

 ## Optimisations